Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Introduction

 \subsection{Motivation}

-One of the main questions in GSK generation strategies is ``\emph{How to securely share a CSR among the nodes in the network?}" To illustrate, in the case of the three-node network shown in Fig. \ref{fig:network_model}, the total set of available channels is $\{h_{12}, h_{13}, h_{23}\}$, where $h_{jk}$ denotes the complex baseband wireless channel between node-$j$ and node-$k$.
-With this setup, the CSR can be any \emph{non-empty} subset of the available channels.
-Irrespective of the choice of the CSR, observe that some nodes in the network have to learn the channels of the adjacent pairs, and this cannot be achieved by exchanging pilot symbols among them.
-For instance, if the CSR is $h_{12}$, then node-$3$ cannot learn this channel during the pilot transmission phase, and therefore either node-$1$ or node-$2$ has to help node-$3$ in learning $h_{12}$.
-This implies that node-$1$ (or node-$2$), henceforth referred to as the facilitator, needs to broadcast some function of $h_{12}$ and $h_{13}$ (or a function of $h_{12}$ and $h_{23}$), denoted by $f(h_{12}, h_{13}) \in \mathbb{C}$ (or $f(h_{12}, h_{23}) \in \mathbb{C}$), such that node-$3$ recovers $h_{12}$ after receiving the broadcast signal, and an eavesdropper in the vicinity must not recover $h_{12}$ from the broadcast signal.
-Furthermore, since $h_{12}$ and $h_{13}$ are Gaussian distributed complex numbers with infinite precision, the broadcast signal $f(h_{12}, h_{13})$ (or $f(h_{12}, h_{23}) \in \mathbb{C}$) must also be of infinite precision to assist accurate recovery of $h_{12}$.
-However, in practice, radio devices are designed to transmit baseband symbols from finite constellations, and as a result, quantized versions of $f(h_{12}, h_{13})$ have to be transmitted by the facilitator.
-Although quantizing $f(h_{12}, h_{13})$ to binary sequences of large block-lengths and subsequently mapping those bits to complex constellations is one solution to reduce the quantization error, such a strategy may not be applicable when the CSR has to be shared within a short coherence-block.
-To address this issue, we consider a new framework of practical GSK generation, wherein the facilitator is restricted to quantize $f(h_{12}, h_{13})$ directly to points in a complex constellation before broadcasting to the other nodes in the network.
-As a consequence, the noise levels of the CSR observed at various nodes in the network will be at different levels.
-For instance, in this example setting, the CSR at node-$1$ and node-$2$ are $h_{12}$, whereas the CSR at node-$3$ is a quantized version of $h_{12}$, which in turn is recovered from the quantized version of the broadcast signal by the facilitator.
-In this work, we address this disparity in the noise levels and discuss new methods to share the common source of randomness in the network model given in Fig. \ref{fig:network_model}.
+In this section, we use the three-node network shown in Fig. \ref{fig:network_model} to illustrate the challenges involved in securely sharing a CSR among the nodes in the network.
+From Fig. \ref{fig:network_model}, it is clear that the available channels in the network are $h_{12}, h_{13}, \mbox{and }h_{23}$, where $h_{jk}$ represents the complex baseband channel from node-$j$ to node-$k$.
+Towards executing physical-layer GSK generation, the three nodes have to pick at least one of these channels as the CSR.
+Suppose that the channel $h_{12}$ is the chosen CSR.
+With that choice, although node-$1$ and node-$2$ can witness this CSR by transmitting pilot symbol turn-by-turn within the coherence-time, node-$3$ cannot learn this channel during the pilot transmission phase, and therefore either node-$1$ or node-$2$ must act as \emph{facilitators} to help node-$3$ in observing $h_{12}$.
+Assuming node-$1$ plays the role of facilitator, upon observing the channel realizations $h_{12}$ and $h_{13}$ in the pilot transmission phase, it must broadcast a function of $h_{12}$ and $h_{13}$, denoted by $g(h_{12}, h_{13}) \in \mathbb{C}$ such that $h_{12}$ must be recovered by node-$3$, whereas an eavesdropper in the vicinity must not be able to recover $h_{12}$ from the broadcast signal.
+However, from a practical viewpoint, since radio devices are designed to transmit baseband symbols from finite constellations, such as Quadrature-Amplitude-Modulation (QAM), Phase-Shift=Keying (PSK), etc, the broadcast signal $g(h_{12}, h_{13})$ cannot be transmitted as an arbitrary complex number in an unquantized fashion.
+Although the facilitator can quantize $g(h_{12}, h_{13})$ to binary sequences of large block-lengths and then map those bits to complex constellations to reduce the quantization error, such a strategy may not be applicable when the CSR has to be shared within a short coherence-block \cite{MRH1}.